basnijholt/nijho.lt/content/post/mindroom/index.md

 ---
 title: "MindRoom: AI agents that live in Matrix and work everywhere 🧠"
-subtitle: "How OpenClaw's success reminded me why I built this"
+subtitle: "Cross-platform AI agents with Matrix, Python, persistent memory, and 80+ tool integrations"
-summary: "I spent months building MindRoom—an open-source system that gives AI agents a home in Matrix so they can follow you across Slack, Telegram, Discord, and anywhere else.
-Then life happened and I got distracted.
-OpenClaw's explosive success reminded me why this idea matters."
+summary: "MindRoom is an open-source system I built that creates AI agents living in Matrix.
+Because Matrix bridges to Slack, Telegram, Discord, and more, your agents follow you everywhere—with persistent memory, multi-agent collaboration, and 80+ tool integrations."
 date: 2026-02-06
 draft: false
 featured: true